ibm-cloud-docs/watson-assistant/search-extension-coveo.md

 Download the OpenAPI specification file: [coveo.openapi.json](https://github.com/watson-developer-cloud/assistant-toolkit/blob/master/integrations/extensions/starter-kits/coveo/coveo.openapi.json){: external}.
 You use this file to add the extension to your assistant.

-The OpenAPI specification uses the following endpoint:
+The OpenAPI specification defines the following method:

 - `GET /rest/search/v2`: Search for content in a set of sources or documents.